IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

 ### Integration and APIs

+We currently don't have any integrations with external services.
+Our architecture primarily revolves around internal components and modules that work together seamlessly to deliver the intended functionality.
+As our To-do app evolves, we remain open to exploring opportunities for integrating with external services when it aligns with our business objectives and security considerations, such as Google logging, and so on.

 ### Scalability and Performance

 Scalability and performance are crucial factors to consider when designing the architecture of a software solution.